SS

 By default, most links pass PageRank (often called "link equity" or "link juice").
 A rel="nofollow" attribute tells Google not to pass ranking credit through that link.
 Sponsored content uses rel="sponsored"; user-generated links often carry rel="ugc".
 Since 2019, Google treats all three as hints rather than hard directives — it may still choose to count a nofollow link as a signal in some cases.

-Nofollow links from major publications still drive referral traffic, brand visibility, and indirect SEO benefits when they lead to further coverage and organic links.
-Do not dismiss them entirely.
+Nofollow links from major publications still drive referral traffic, brand visibility, and indirect SEO benefits.
+When a Forbes article links to your research with nofollow, other editors and writers see it — that visibility often produces organic dofollow links later.
+Do not dismiss nofollow links from high-traffic, authoritative sources.

 What Makes a Backlink Valuable